 GHG project.
-A specific project or activity designed to achieve GHG emission reductions, storage of carbon, or enhancement of GHG removals from the atmosphere.
+Short hand for a specific project or activity designed to achieve GHG emission reductions, storage of carbon, or enhancement of GHG removals from the atmosphere.
 GHG projects may be stand-alone projects, or specific activities or elements within a larger non-GHG related project.

 GHG Protocol calculation tools.
-A number of cross-sector and sector-specific tools that calculate GHG emissions on the basis of activity data and emission factors (available at www.ghgprotocol.org).
+A number of cross-sector and sector-specific tools developed by the Greenhouse Gas Protocol Initiative at World Resources Institute that calculate GHG emissions on the basis of activity data and emission factors (available at www.ghgprotocol.org).

 GHG Protocol Initiative.
-A multi-stakeholder collaboration convened by WRI and WBCSD to design, develop, and promote the use of accounting and reporting standards for business.
-It comprises of two separate but linked standards-the GHG Protocol Corporate Accounting and Reporting Standard and the GHG Protocol Project Quantification Standard.
+A multi-stakeholder collaboration convened by WRI and the World Business Council for Sustainable Development (WBCSD) to design, develop, and promote the use of accounting and reporting standards for business.
+It comprises of two separate but linked standards-the GHG Protocol Corporate Accounting and Reporting Standard and the GHG Protocol Project Quantification Standard, along with accompanying supplements.